 Mr. Sandler is widely recognized as one of Canada’s leading criminal defence lawyers.
 He holds an AV Pre-eminent Rating (the highest level of professional excellence) from Martindale-Hubbell; is listed in the Best Lawyers in Canada (2016) for criminal defence work; is recognized as one of the world’s leading lawyers for investigations and business crime defence in Who’s Who Legal; and is included in ExpertGuides as a peer-selected world’s best lawyer in white collar crime.
 Mr. Sandler is also a recipient of the G. Arthur Martin Criminal Justice Medal for his outstanding contributions to criminal justice.

 He has served as counsel or senior advisor for or at over 20 public inquires or systemic reviews, including the Goudge Inquiry (Pediatric Forensic Pathology), the Kaufman Inquiry (Guy Paul Morin), the Robins Review (Sexual Misconduct by Teachers), and the Minister of Justice’s s.
 696 review into the Stephen Truscott case (Hon.
 Fred Kaufman Q.C.).
-He is currently lead counsel to the Hon.
-Gloria Epstein respecting an independent civilian review into how missing persons investigations are conducted in Toronto, and chair of the independent committee examining the culture and values at St. Michael’s College School in the wake of allegations of sexual and physical abuse at the school.
-He recently completed his work as counsel to the Office of the Independent Police Review Director’s systemic review of the Thunder Bay Police Service and its relationship to Indigenous communities..
+He was lead counsel to the Hon.
+Gloria Epstein respecting an independent civilian review into how missing persons investigations are conducted in Toronto, and was chair of the independent committee examining the culture and values at St. Michael’s College School in the wake of allegations of sexual and physical abuse at the school.
+He served as counsel to the Office of the Independent Police Review Director’s systemic review of the Thunder Bay Police Service and its relationship to Indigenous communities..

 He has served as a member of the Criminal Law Specialty Committee, Law Society of Ontario, Specialist Certification Programme; was an Adjunct Professor at Osgoode Hall Law School from 1992 to 2005; previously co-chaired the Criminal Lawyers’ Association Annual Convention and Educational Programme for three years; and has written and lectured extensively on criminal law, evidence, procedure and advocacy.
 He co-authored (with the Honourable Madam Justice F. Weinper) Criminal Procedure: Cases, Notes and Materials, Butterworths 2nd Edition 2004.
 He has served as a Faculty member of the National Judicial Institute and of the Federation of Law Societies annual Criminal Law Programme.